hummerd/mgx/README.md

 The query package allows you to write mongo filters in human friendly form.

-The query package is very-very experimental - use it on you own risk!
+The query package is very-very experimental - use it on you own risk (or  better do not)!

 ``` GO
 var someQuery = query.MustPrepare(`start >= "$startDate"`)